“Disposable email detected.”

 - Allow-listing test domains in production code: now your fraud check has a documented hole shipped to production, and its name is in your repo.
 Security review will find it; so might someone else.

-The fix that's permanent: receive on a domain you own
+The durable fix: receive on a domain you own

 Two DNS records point a subdomain's mail at MailFixture — one to prove you own it, one to route the mail: